-$$dx^{i+1} = b \cdot dx^i \tag{11}$$
+$$dx^{i+1} = bdx^i \tag{12}$$

-We again assume that the kinematic plan adaptation is affected by the motor cost of the generated reaching, which is calculated as average muscle tension across all the 6 muscles during movement (see Supplementary materials).
-When the cost goes below less than 500, the decay of the desired trajectory stops, i.e., b = 1.
+We again assume that the kinematic plan adaptation is affected by the motor cost of the generated reaching, which is calculated as average muscle tension across all the 6 muscles during movement (see S2 Text).
+When the cost goes below less than 350, the decay of the desired trajectory stops, i.e., b = 1.
 The threshold value was again arbitrarily determined to produce curved null trajectories similar to those in the experiments.

-In simulation, the desired trajectory was converted from the Cartesian to muscle space to apply itto the learning law (Eq.
-9).
+In simulation, the desired trajectory was converted from the Cartesian to muscle space to apply it to the learning law (Eq 10).
 The start and target positions were at [0, 350] and [0, 500] (mm) in the Cartesian coordinate (where [0, 0] is at the shoulder joint), respectively.
-The reach duration was 400 ms. For simplicity, all noise parameters were set to zero.
-B_1 and K_1 (see the section of force fields) were set to 15 Ns/m and 120 N/m, respectively, to produce trajectories similar to those in the experiments.
-We performed the model simulation in the same way as that introduced by Franklin et al. (2008), except that the desired trajectory is modulated by history of endpoint error.
-Please see Supplementary materials for further detail of the model (section of V-shaped model).
+The reach duration was 400 ms. For simplicity, all noise parameters were set to zero. $B_1$ and $K_1$ (see the section of force fields) were set to 20 Ns/m and 120 N/m, respectively, to produce trajectories similar to those in the experiments.
+PEC was applied over the second half of movement (y > 75 mm) as a one-dimensional spring force (2500 N/m) and damper (1000 Ns/m) along x-axis.
+We performed the model simulation in the same way as that introduced by Franklin et al. [25], except that the desired trajectory is modulated by history of endpoint error.
+Please see S2 Text for further detail of the model (section of V-shaped model).